HumoyunDeveloper/MODJS/README.md

 ```
 $ git clone https://github.com/HumoyunDeveloper/MODJS.git
 ```
-or you can simple download resource files as a zip format, then inside of your html file include simple script tag.
+or you can simply download resource files as a zip format, then inside of your html file include simple script tag.

 ```